CoinFabrik/on-ink-integration-tests/test-cases/set-code-hash/README.md

 ## Test case

-The test presents a scenario in which the `set_code_hash` function is implemented within a vulnerable setup (lacking caller verification).
+The test case presents a scenario in which the `set_code_hash` function is implemented within a vulnerable setup (lacking caller verification).
 Thus, our goal is to substitute this with a secure implementation.
 Both test cases attempt to use the `set_code_hash` function.

 ## Comparison Integration vs E2E